plumsix/houjin_bangou/README.md

 # houjin_bangou

 ## What is this?
 A set of programs and parameter files necessary for the National Tax Administration Agency, a Japanese government agency, to download data of "corporate number" released on a monthly basis  from the authority's site, apply processing, load it into the Oracle Database table is.

-## What is the value of using this?
+## What is value of using this?
-It is free from manual work using the browser for downloading.
+You will be released from boring work. because this scrape the download site on your behalf.
 Just repeat the seven commands, you will be able to get the latest corporate number table on the DB.

 ## Tell me how to use.